-Eppendorf began optimizing the ergonomics of its laboratory equipment back in the early 1970s.
-Since then, our company has been known for the ergonomic properties of its pipettes in particular.
+Eppendorf began optimizing the ergonomics of its laboratory equipment back in the early 1970s and has been known for the ergonomic properties of its pipettes in particular.
 In 2003, we launched our PhysioCare Concept®.
 After initially focusing on liquid handling devices, we have now successfully applied this concept to all Eppendorf products.

 Our PhysioCare Concept®